jtod/Sigma16/docs/src/userguide/userguide.md

 ~~~~

-### inject
+### inject, injecti

 The inject instruction obtains a right-adjusted field from a source
 register Re and places it into the specified field (g,h) of the
 destination register Rd; the other bits of Rd are not changed.
+The
+injecti instruction is the same as inject, except that the injected
+field is inverted.

 General form: *inject Rd,Re,g,h*

+General form: *injecti Rd,Re,g,h*

 ~~~~
  inject   Rd,Re,g,h   ; Rd.{g,h} := Re.{16-h,h}
+ injecti  Rd,Re,g,h   ; Rd.{g,h} := invw Re.{16-h,h}
 ~~~~

 ### field

+Pseudoinstruction

-The field instruction loads a word into the destination register Rd;
+The field pseudoinstruction loads a word into the destination register
-this word consists of 1 bits in the specified field (g,h) and 0 in all
+Rd; this word consists of 1 bits in the specified field (g,h) and 0 in
-other bit positions.
-This provides a field mask that can be used with
+all other bit positions.
+This provides a field mask that can be used
-logic instructions for a variety of purposes.
+with logic instructions for a variety of purposes.

 * General form: *field Rd,g,h*
-* Instruction format:
+* Pseudo-instruction:  *injecti Rd,R0,g,h*
 * Assembler format: RKK

 Semantics